Contemplating a graduate job offer, or awaiting your annual review?

 Filling silences unnecessarily is a common mistake, but the best negotiators in the world know how to use the power of silence to their advantage.

 Make your case and let your manager fill the silence – you don’t want to offer a compromise you didn’t mean to in a panic to keep the conversation going.
-Check out our top tips on how not to ramble.
+Check out our top tips on how not to ramble in interviews.

 If at first you don’t succeed…